Children & Youth

 - How does a parent's sense of hope (or hopelessness) impact her child's behavior, success in school, and educational outcomes?
 Is there data on this subject?
 Are there programs which focus on changing parental attitudes to support their children's success?

 The Christina Seix Academy, or CSA, is a new community-based school (opened 9/5/12) which provides scholarships and significant support to students enrolled in pre-K through 8th grade and their single-caregiver families.
 CSA wants to ensure that families are successful in the Academy and is interested in the following research question:

 - CSA is piloting a continuing education initiative with online learning through Udemy and Coursera, MOOC* providers, for parents and staff.
-How have other community-based schools used online learning to build adults' capacity for job readiness skills?
+How have other community-based schools/organizations used online learning to build adults' capacity for job readiness skills?
 What continuing education online learning programs have proven to be successful?

 CSA is open to other research topics, such as evaluating adult English as a Second Language (ESL) classes and identifying effective parent leadership programming and best practices for a peer adult mentoring initiative for parents.

 *Massive open online courses